| | | | European and Russian Studies1311 Dunton TowerTelephone: (613) 520-2888

 an interdisciplinary perspective and thus to prepare the student for

+professional work or further study in this field.
 Students must complete 2.5 credits of coursework and take part in a

 non-credit seminar EURR 5809.
 Of the 2.5 credits required for the diploma,